QuietXO/School/README.md

 # School
-I just want to be able to access it from anywhere
+I just want to be able to access it from anywhere...